 1. City Palace

 India is famous for its ancient history and If you want to look at the culture and history of the Mewar kingdom, then you should visit the city palace.
-Located on the eastern bank of Pichola Lake, the palace was built by Maharana Udai Singh II. the palace is surrounded by Aravali hills which give you a mesmerizing view of the whole city.
-The palace has a combination of Chinese, European and medieval architecture.
+Located on the eastern bank of Pichola Lake, the palace was built by Maharana Udai Singh II.
+It is surrounded by Aravali hills which give you a mesmerizing view of the whole city.
+The palace has a combination of Chinese, European, and medieval architecture.
 There are beautiful mirror work, marble work, paintings, etc around the palace.
 Tripolia(triple) gate is the entry point to this adorable palace.
 Tourists from all over the world come to visit the beautiful palace.
 The palace is accessible from all major parts of the city through taxi, tongas, autos, and buses.
 Ferry rides are also available from city palace to jag mandir at INR 400 per person.
 The best time to explore the palace is from October to march.
 The sound and talks show also held between 7 pm to 8 pm at maek chowk which you can’t miss.
 The palace has sections like-

 - Jagdish Temple– This is the oldest and beautiful temple of the city is dedicated to Lord Jagannath, a form of Lord Vishnu.